HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 1.  a medication*
 1.  a patient

-\* see guidance below

 **Each MedicationRequest Must Support:**

-2. the category  (e.g., Discharge Medication)
+1. the category  (e.g., Discharge Medication)
-3. the `reported` flag  or reference signaling that information is from a secondary source such as a patient
+2. the `reported` flag  or reference signaling that information is from a secondary source such as a patient
-4. the encounters
+3. the encounters
-5. a prescriber
+4. a prescriber
-6. a date for when written
+5. a date for when written
-7. the prescription *Sig*
+6. the prescription *Sig*
-8. the amount dispensed and number of refills
+7. the amount dispensed and number of refills
-9. the dose and rate
+8. the dose and rate

 {% include additional-requirements-intro.md type="MedicationRequest" plural="true" %}